2021 NFL Schedule

 You’ll notice that again, the sportsbooks are taking a cut here – each side of the bet has -110 odds, which if you recall, means that it takes a bet of $110 in order to win $100.
 No matter which way you decide, taking the over or the under comes with the same payouts.
 This is often the second-most popular way to bet on the NFL, as it only requires a simple response.

 NFL Prop Betting is a time-honored tradition that goes back to the days of “hey, I bet this guy can run for 60 yards”.
 Prop betting is literally that simple – the most common prop bets are things like “will Patrick Mahomes throw for over 300 yards?” and “will Tyreek Hill have more than six catches?”.
 Prop bet stands for propositional bet, which is really all they are – proposition.
 It is simply a bet on whether a thing will or will not happen.
-The odds are set by the sportsbook in question, and the types of bets range from the generic to things like “will the broadcast mention that Jimmy Garoppolo used to play for the New England Patriots”.
+The odds are set by the sportsbook in question, and the types of bets range from the generic to things like “will the broadcast mention the phrase “Let Russ Cook”.
 Prop bets are a lot of the fun of NFL betting, and they are an excellent tool in the arsenal of an experienced bettor - especially during the Super Bowl.

 Futures bets are fairly straightforward.
 Put simply, when you bet on a futures bet, you are betting that a thing will or will not happen, with odds set by the sportsbooks.
-To return, once again, to the example of the New England Patriots, one way of betting futures is to bet on a team to win the Super Bowl.
-If you wanted to bet on the Patriots to win the next Super Bowl, and you went to an online gambling site to bet on it, you would see something like the following
+To return, once again, to the example of the Kansas City Chiefs, one way of betting futures is to bet on a team to win the Super Bowl.
+If you wanted to bet on the Chiefs to win the next Super Bowl, and you went to an online gambling site to bet on it, you would see something like the following:

 Creating An NFL Parlay